munkybutt/SkinPlusPlus/README.md

   	- Provided bindings are for 2022, but the backend should be compatible with any version of 3DsMax that has python

 ## Performance
+Performance tests are done on a mesh with 507,906 vertices, each with 6 influences.

 3DsMax 2022
 | Method                                      | Time in seconds     | x Faster             | % Faster             |
 |---------------------------------------------|---------------------|----------------------|----------------------|